oVirt/cockpit-machines-ovirt-provider/README.md

     dnf install cockpit-machines-ovirt-provider

 ## Development Build
-If RPM installation is not enough and you are looking for build from sources, this section is for you.
+If RPM installation is not enough and you are willing to build from sources, this section is for you.

 ### Dev Build Prerequisites
 All JavaScript dependencies can be installed via `npm i` (see package.json file).